Actipro/Avalonia-Controls/Documentation/topics/supported-technologies.md

 <td>Actipro Controls v24.2</td>
 <td>

-- Avalonia UI v11.1.0 or later
+- Avalonia v11.1.0 or later
-- Native themes compatible up to Avalonia UI v11.1.0
+- Native themes compatible up to Avalonia v11.1.0
-- *Minor updates to Avalonia UI are expected to be supported and will be verified as they are released*
+- *Minor updates to Avalonia are expected to be supported and will be verified as they are released*

 </td>
 </tr>